-We are fully persuaded that Revelation Daniel Steele has given the proper exegesis of the texts in his book, "Love Enthroned."
-The following is his exposition: "Did not Solomon in prayer at the dedication of the temple (1 does in 1 does he not repeat the declaration in does he not repeat the declaration in does less 20, 'for there is not a just man on earth that doeth good and sinneth not"?
+We are fully persuaded that Rev. Daniel Steele has given the proper exegesis of the texts in his book, "Love Enthroned."
+The following is his exposition: "Did not Solomon in prayer at the dedication of the temple (11 Chron.
+6:36) tell Jehovah that 'there is no man which sinneth not,' and does he not repeat the declaration in Eccl. ?:20, 'for there is not a just man on earth that doeth good and sinneth not"?
 We answer that Solomon, when correctly interpreted, as he is in the Vulgate, the Septuagint, and most of the ancient versions, gives no countenance to sin.
 These all read, 'may not sin.'
 The Hebrew language, having no potential mood, uses the indicative future instead.
 The context must determine the real meaning.
 The context is nonsense in King James' version, using an if where there is no room for a condition.
 'If any man sin, for every man sins.'
 Let me illustrate the absurdity of this translation: At the laying of a comer stone of a lunatic asylum, the Governor in his address is made by the reporter to say, 'If any person in the Commonwealth is insane, for every person is insane, let him come here and be cared for.'
 We should all correct the blundering reporter and say may become insane, instead of is insane, in order to make the Governor talk sense.
 Correct the reporter or translator rather, of Solomon and let him talk sense also, and you will hear him say, 'If any man sin, for there is no man who is impeccable, who may not sin.'
 This criticism applies to the quotation from Ecclesiastes also."

-A note from Clarke's Commentary on this text from 1 Kings will give additional weight to the argument.
+A note from Clarke's Commentary on this text from I Kings will give additional weight to the argument.
 He says: